asmirnou/watsor/README.md

 `docker run --gpus all --env TRT_FLOAT_PRECISION=16 ...`

-Please note that native GPU support has not landed in docker-compose [yet](https://github.com/docker/compose/issues/6691).

 Models for CPU/GPU and EdgeTPU (Coral) are bundled in Docker images.
 You can use your own models, trained based on those listed in [object detection models](#object-detection-models) section, by mounting the volume at `/usr/share/watsor/model`.

 The following table lists the available docker images: